A guide to call and put options

 On the other hand, bearish traders may buy put options to benefit from a potential decrease in price.

-Option trading can also create synthetic positions – such as synthetic long or short stock – which can give traders additional flexibility in their trading.
+Option trading can also create synthetic positions – such as synthetic long or short stock – giving traders additional flexibility.

 The bottom line

-Call and put options trading can be a highly profitable way to invest your money.
-Much like other investment vehicles such as ETFs and stocks, understanding the concepts behind these trades and using a broker who offers fair prices and good customer service, you can maximise your profits while minimising your risk.
+Call-and-put options trading can be a highly profitable way to invest your money.
+Much like other investment vehicles such as ETFs and stocks, by understanding the concepts behind these trades and using a broker who offers fair prices and good customer service, you can maximize your profits while minimizing your risk.